ChristianWaechter/VHS-Decode_Capture_setup_comparison/README.md

 ### Domesday Duplicator
 One [Domesday Duplicator](https://github.com/simoninns/DomesdayDuplicator) is available for testing.

+#### Domesday Duplicator not modified

 On the unmodified version, the Domesday Duplicator is identical to the hardware assembly as provided in the git.
 The input impedance is 50 Ohm which will cause a high load on the RF output of the VCR when not using a additional impedance matching circuit (like the ADA4857 amplifier).

+![unmodified DdD input stage](DdD/DdD_input_stage.png)

+#### Domesday Duplicator modification

 On the modified version, the input filter/impedance and gain setting will be changed to match the VCRs output impedance and signal strength.
 This is usually done on the [ADA4857 amplifier](https://github.com/oyvindln/vhs-decode/wiki/CX-Cards#external-amplification).
 But as the Domesday Duplicator already has an amplifier on board, removing that additional ADA4857 amplifier might increase the signal quality.

-![unmodified DdD input stage](DdD/DdD_input_stage.png)

-#### Domesday Duplicator modification

 Change the total input impedance to 75 Ohm by changing R401 to 88 Ohm.
 When taking R402 & R403 into account, this will result in a total input impedance of 75 Ohm which matches the output impedance of the new ADA4857 amplifier.
 > R401 = 120 Ohm parallel to 330 Ohm = 88 Ohm